NeoktaLabs/lottery/docs/06-security-model.md

 ### Fee handling guarantees
 - Overpayment is refunded automatically.
 - If an automatic refund fails, the amount becomes withdrawable.
-- If the raffle cancels due to insufficient ticket sales, any entropy fee sent is returned.
+- If the raffle cancels due to insufficient ticket sales, any entropy fee sent is returned or becomes withdrawable.

 ---